-Healthy patties made by the land and the sea!
+This Tuna Patties with eggplant is the perfect patties for your berger and is made by frying a patty mixture made with eggplant, corned tuna, breadcrumbs, onion, egg, salt and pepper.
 If you want to make your burger patties healthier or want to explore new eggplant dishes, this eggplant tuna patty recipe is definitely the one for you!
 These patties are full-packed with vitamins and minerals from eggplant and tuna.

 A BITE OF THE HAMBURGER HISTORY